Board of Directors

 Dr Peta Seaton AM was appointed as Chair on 8 December 2014.
-She is the principal of Strategic Consulting and an (Associate) Director of the BDCU Alliance Bank since December 2016.
-She has served as Deputy Chair of the Bradman Foundation and as a Director of CARE Australia.
+She is the principal of Strategic Consulting and has served as Deputy Chair of the Bradman Foundation and as a Director of CARE Australia.
 Since August 2015, Dr Seaton has served on the Near Eastern Archaeology Foundation Council and was appointed as a Non-Executive Director of the Menzies Research Centre in November 2015.
 A former NSW Parliamentarian and frontbencher, Dr Seaton served as Director of Transition and Director of Strategic Priorities in the NSW Premier’s Office from 2011-2014.
 She was made a member of the Order of Australia in 2017.

 Sam Andersen, Non-Executive Director